 Direct costs pay for the resources that a single research project uses.
 They are those costs that can be identified specifically with a particular sponsored project, an instructional activity, or any other institutional activity, or that can be directly assigned to such activities relatively easily with a high degree of accuracy.
 These costs may include salary for a research assistant, a chemical for a specific experiment, or the travel costs associated with the implementation of a specific project.
 They are the costs that researchers readily identify as the cost items in their contract or grant budgets.

 Recovered F&A Costs pay for the costs of research that cannot be easily identified with or billed to one project.
-The federal Office of Management and Budget has studied this for many years and in one of its official Circulars, OMB Circular A-21, F&A are defined as costs that are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
+The federal Office of Management and Budget has studied this for many years and in the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, F&A are defined as costs that are incurred for common or joint objectives and, therefore, cannot be identified readily and specifically with a particular sponsored project, an instructional activity, or any other institutional activity.
 F&A costs are synonymous with "indirect" or “overhead” costs.
 These are real costs that may include the costs of electricity to run the building in which a sponsored project is conducted, equipment shared among researchers, salaries to pay for department staff assistants, or library subscriptions to academic journals.
 It is very tempting not to think of these services as part of the real costs associated with a project, but they constitute a significant portion of the total resources consumed by any sponsored project.

 In order to recoup some of these expenses, F&A costs are included as a specific line item in sponsored project budgets.
 NSU recovers these costs through the application of F&A rates to all grant budgets.